Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 Some DRM systems support live updates to DRM system internal state (e.g. to deliver new leaf keys in a key hierarchy).
 These updates SHALL NOT be present in the MPD and SHALL be delivered by `moof/pssh` boxes in media segments.

-These state updates are transparent to the DASH client - the media platform is expected to intercept the `moof/pssh` boxes and supply them directly to the active [=DRM system=].
+These state updates are transparent to the DASH client - the [=media platform=] is expected to intercept the `moof/pssh` boxes and supply them directly to the active [=DRM system=].

 Issue: How does this update mechanism materialize in the EME API?
 Does the DASH client need to do something to ensure the right logic is triggered?